solodev/cloud-documentation/src/infrastructure/clusters/update/index.md

 # Update or Delete Cluster

-The cluster update modal allows you to modify your cluster.
+The cluster update modal allows you to modify or delete your cluster.

 1. Change the name of your cluster
 2. Make your cluster public